m00qek/swaynag-battery/README.md

 repo, run `make build` and copy `bin/swaynag-battery` to somewhere in your `PATH`.

-In order to automtically run `swaynag-battery` when you execute Sway, you can configure [Sway to start using systemd](https://github.com/swaywm/sway/wiki/Systemd-integration) and add a new user service file in `~/.config/systemd/user/swaynag-battery.service` with
+In order to automatically run `swaynag-battery` when you execute Sway, you can configure [Sway to start using systemd](https://github.com/swaywm/sway/wiki/Systemd-integration) and add a new user service file in `~/.config/systemd/user/swaynag-battery.service` with